HackusatePvP/RenJava/README.md

 - If you are struggling with anything at all join our discord, and we will help.

 ## Compile from source
+There are different branches you can clone from; Master, Development, Experimental.
+Master is the stable branch, this is the recommended branch for cloning.

+Development A.K.A.
+Experimental is the branch that has the latest untested features and bug fixes.
+Once the development branch is tested, it is merged with Master and a new build is released.
 - Download RenJava via clone or file.
 - Extract file and open RenJava with any IDE that supports Maven.
 - Run `mvn clean install` from the IDE or command line inside the root directory.